appc/spec/SPEC.md

 #### Filesystem Setup

+Each app in a pod will start chrooted into its own unique read-write filesystem before execution.

+An app's filesystem must be *rendered* in an empty directory by the following process (or equivalent):
+- The `rootfs` contained in the ACI is extracted
+- If the ACI contains a non-empty `dependencies` field in its `ImageManifest`, the `rootfs` of each dependent image is extracted, in the order in which they are listed
+- If the ACI contains a non-empty `pathWhitelist` field in its `ImageManifest`, *all* paths not in the whitelist must be removed

-Every execution of an app MUST start from a clean copy of its image (ACI).
+Every execution of an app MUST start from a clean copy of this rendered filesystem.

-The simplest implementation will take an ACI with no dependencies and extract it into a new directory:
+The simplest implementation will take an ACI (with no dependencies) and extract it into a new directory:

 ```bash
 cd $(mktemp -d -t temp.XXXX)